CRESS has been carefully designed to be as close to standard spelling as possible. This means you can read it without knowing it at all.

 You can easily see the sentence: “I like vegetable soup with little animals in it.”
 The lesson here is not to be afraid of something new with great benefit, especially if it isn’t that new.

-It is extremely important that with the slightest bit of attention anyone can read CRESS English even if they don’t know it.
+With the slightest bit of attention anyone can read CRESS English even if they don’t know it.
 Some people joke that it’s just like a French accent that we can can all understand.
 The French sometimes say wis for with, and we can understand.

-The answer is easy peasy, because that was BARE CRESS with the arrow symbols removed.
-When you learn CRESS you add three simple arrows to indicate the tongue positions you already know if you speak English.
+The answer is easy.
+That’s because we only showed BARE CRESS with the arrow symbols removed.
+When you learn CRESS you use three simple arrows to indicate the tongue positions you already know if you speak English.
+This represents the sounds correctly in a perfectly regular and consistent manner.

 - Ai laik vedz>ta^b^al su^p wis< lit^l a<nima^lz in it.

 Look at the right arrow after the first d.
 Why is it there?
-Well because if you consciously pull the tonge tip back saying a long buzzing z sound, you will get a different sound, the one in the middle of the word ‘measure’.
+Well because if you consciously pull the tonge tip back while saying a long buzzing z sound, you will get a different sound, the one in the middle of the word ‘measure’.